autumoswitzerland/autumo-beetroot/README.md

 	new Route("/:lang/tasks/delete", TasksDeleteHandler.class, "tasks")
 ```

+**And yes, the router configuration could be in a configuration file, this has not been done so far, because when creating CRUD entities with PLANT,
+subsequent package renaming would also have to be applied to the configuration file (overhead and it can be forgotten), while IDEs in other classes
+perform automatic package renaming.
+This could be simplified by using a `ServiceLoader` that loads all entity beans and maps them to configured
+class names without package names in front.**

 The requested URL's are translated to generated (or self-created) handlers which always must implement the method: